 Of course, balance transfers can be a smart credit move if you do the calculations, and then get the debt paid off before the introductory rate expires.
 Here’s how to decide if you should take or toss the next offer you get.

-1. See if the zero percent interest period is long enough for you to pay off the balance.
+1. See if the 0% interest period is long enough for you to pay off the balance.
 Some offers might be for 6 months; others for 18.
 Whatever the number of months, divide your balance by it, and see if you could reasonably swing that monthly payment.
-Don’t forget to tack on the balance transfer fee, which is usually about 2-3 percent of the total balance.
+Don’t forget to tack on the balance transfer fee, which is usually about 2% to 3% of the total balance.

 3. Know what happens if you don’t pay off the bill before the introductory period ends.
 Be sure you understand what the new card’s interest rate and other terms will be.
 You don’t want to open a new account that’s not beneficial to you in some way in the long term, so walk away from cards that have a high interest rate or annual fee after the introductory period.